GavynDracula/EricDracula.github.io/_pages/cv.md

 * [08/2015] **2nd prize**, National SDN Application Contest, Guangzhou
 * [02/2015] **Freshman Scholarship**, HUST, Wuhan

-Service and Leadership
+Services
 ======
+* TPC Member
+  * ACM CODASPY Poster 2022
+* Journal Reviewer
+  * IEEE/ACM Transactions on Networking (TON)
+  * IEEE Transactions on Dependable and Secure Computing (TDSC)
+  * Computers & Security (COSE)
 * Member of [HUST Unique Studio](https://www.hustunique.com){:target="\_blank"} IT Group (2014 to 2018)
-* One of the founders of Liaocheng Rye Education which provides self-study room and tutors (from this year's graduates) for senior high school students.
+* One of the founders of Liaocheng Rye Education which provides self-study room and tutors (from this year's graduates) for senior high school students